Ji-Hwan Bae Player Props: Pirates vs. Marlins

-Ji-Hwan Bae -- with an on-base percentage of .233 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Miami Marlins, with Jesus Luzardo on the hill, on June 23 at 6:40 PM ET.
+Ji-Hwan Bae -- with a slugging percentage of .077 in his past 10 games (including no home runs) -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Bryan Hoeing on the hill, on June 24 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Marlins.
+In his most recent game he had a hitless showing (0-for-3) against the Marlins.

 Ji-Hwan Bae Game Info & Props vs. the Marlins